Easy answer- No. However, that doesn't make a very long blog or helpful blog post ;)

 The insurance company does based on a police report, eyewitness statements and other means they have at their disposal.

 The case may have to go to court and the final decision is made by a judge or jury.
 Many times filing the claim with your own company helps speed up repairs, plus allows your company to take over negotiations with the other person, using the technique of subrogation.

 What if fault can't be determined?

 Luckily, you can dig into this question and get the answer by reading our article written specifically for this topic.

 Want even more detailed information about auto insurance claims?
 Download our FREE Report today- What You Need to Do Before and After Filing an Auto Insurance Claim to Make Sure Your Claim is Paid in Full and Promptly.

 You can also take a look at how we help you through the insurance claims process- we're with you every step of the way if you need us!

 Whether no-fault or not, it's important to know how your state responds to auto accidents.
 Ohio uses comparative negligence to help determine how claims are ultimately paid.

 You need a trusted professional on your side, helping you understand complicated insurance concepts so you can make better decisions.
-If you'd like to talk to one of our trusted pros, give us a call at (937) 592-4871 or fill out our Ohio auto insurance quote request form and we'll be happy to help you!
+If you'd like to talk to one of our trusted pros, call us or fill out our Ohio auto insurance quote request and we'll be happy to help you!